tylerneylon/math/raneys_lemmas/raneys_lemmas.md

 $n$ whose elements $x_i$ are independent random variables, each uniformly distributed in the interval $[-1, 1]$.

-The partial sums of such a sequence have two interesting properties:
+the partial sums of such a sequence have two interesting properties:

 1. If $i \ne j$, then $s_i \ne s_j$ with probability 1.
 2. $\text{Prob}(s_i > s_j)$ = $\text{Prob}(s_i < s_j)$.